Credential, Certificate, Training, and Stipend Opportunities

 Certificate coursework comprises five courses, four of which are part of the specialization curriculum, so students need to complete only one additional elective course (SOCW 543 Fundraising, Grant Writing, and Fiscal Decision Making) to be eligible for the certificate.
 Eligible students pay a $50 fee for the certificate, which will be issued at the MSW graduation banquet held a few days prior to commencement.

-For more information on the certificate, contact Karen Maynard at firstname.lastname@example.org or (626) 857-2400.
+For more information on the certificate, contact Emily Kemp, director of admissions and student services, at firstname.lastname@example.org or (626) 857-2400.

 Geriatric Social Work Education Consortium (GSWEC)

 Azusa Pacific University is a member of the Southern California Geriatric Social Work Education Consortium (GSWEC), which brings together the social work departments of eight universities in the greater Los Angeles area and 12 Centers of Excellence, which are agencies that focus on specialized training, advocacy, and service delivery for older adults.
 GSWEC provides a directed social work field education experience for students who want to develop skills in working with older adults and their families.

 Students who apply for GSWEC are eligible to interview for placements at one of the Centers of Excellence, which offer opportunities in hospital settings, outpatient care management, veterans’ facilities, behavioral health, substance abuse, dementia patients and caregivers, and more.
 With a focus on leadership skills, the students attend a series of seminars and trainings arranged by GSWEC member agencies.
 Specialization-year students, in either the clinical specialization or community specialization, are eligible to apply for this program, which offers a stipend with no work/payback requirement.
 The recruitment process begins in January of the student’s foundation year.

 For more information on GSWEC, contact Jean Un at email@example.com or (626)815-6000, Ext.
 2767.